LIVE & EAT WILD LEA

 HOW ARE YOUR LIVESTOCK RAISED?

-We are with our animals every few hours throughout the day to check on their well being, pasture and herd health, as well as monitoring their mineral, water and even shade supply.
+We are with our animals every few hours throughout the day to check on their well being, health, as well as monitoring their mineral, water and even shade supply.
 Regularly checked by our local small ruminant vet, we are adamant in providing the proper and utmost care to all our animals which results in a better quality of life, which in returns provides a better quality meat.

 WHAT LIVESTOCK DO YOU RAISE?

-Our small rabbitry includes breeds such as New Zealand, Champagne d'Argent and American Blue.
+We have a small rabbitry includes breeds such as New Zealand, Champagne d'Argent and American Blue.
 Each of these breeds provide Wild Lea with a fast producing meat source with delicate meat and wonderful flavor.

 DO YOU SELL WOOL?